andteki/create-sip/expressapi/README.md

 * snowflake
 * oracle

-With the `sqlite` option, the database is stored in the `database.sqlite` file, or you can add :memory:, then the database is stored in memory.
+With the `sqlite` option, the usual path setting is `database.sqlite`.
+The default storage is :memory:, where data is stored in memory only.

 ## Starting